travistai2/open-science-cc/README.md

 # Enhancing climate change research with open science

-This repository contains code for the data queries, R scripts and Figures accompanying Tai & Robinson commentary article on adopting open science for climate change research.
+This repository contains code for the data queries, R scripts and Figures accompanying [Tai & Robinson, 2018.
+Enhancing Climate Change Research With Open Science, Frontiers in Environmental Science.](https://www.frontiersin.org/articles/10.3389/fenvs.2018.00115/full)

 The following R packages were used to analyse data and create figures.